 “Kristy Beverage is the best health care provider I have had the pleasure to meet.
 Her treatment planning and massage allow me to have an active lifestyle at 65 yo.
 She is intuitive, thoughtful, wise, and a wonderful referral resource.” -AZ

 Erika Manning grew up in the small, picturesque town of Camden and then left as soon as she could to pursue many varied interests including training Morgan horses, working in art galleries as a professional picture framer and Art School.

-After a bicycle accident left her in excruciating back pain over 20 years ago, Erika began her exploration of the healing.
-She turned to Therapeutic Yoga to help ease the constant pain.
-This led to the study of massage therapy, Yoga Therapy and several forms of energy therapies in her quest for health.
+After a bicycle accident left her in excruciating back pain over 20 years ago, Erika began her exploration of the healing arts.
+She turned to therapeutic yoga to help ease the constant pain.
+This led to the study of massage therapy, yoga therapy and several forms of energy therapies in her quest for health.